 The wreck of EDRO III

-The EDRO III was a cargo ship built in 1966 in Norway, which ran aground off Pegeia on 8 December 2011 in heavy seas, during a voyage to Rhodes, from Limassol.
-At the time of the collision there were 9 crew member onboard, the crew were rescued and airlifted to the safety of Paphos by a local British Military helicopter.
+The EDRO III was a cargo ship built in 1966 in Norway, which ran aground off Pegeia on 8 December 2011 in heavy seas.
+At the time of the collision there were 9 crew onboard, who were rescued and airlifted to the safety of Paphos by a local military.

-Surrounding this wreck are a series of swim throughs and gullies as well as an abundance of mediterranean marine life.
-Maximum depths are still unknown expected at 18-25 meters, features of the wreckage such as a forklift, ladders and propellers are at 5m.
+Surrounding this wreck are a series of swim throughs and gullies.
+You can also find an abundance of mediterranean marine life such as wrasse and sea bream.
+Follow the anchors of this great wreck and reach depths of around 20m, find gullies and swim-throughs.
+Find the main features of the wreckage such as a forklift, ladders and propellers at 5/6m.

 We will be adding EDRO III to the 2021 schedule, accessible by either boat or shore!